mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 permalink: /test-DAO-for-small-organisations
 ---

-**Summary: How and why to use a DAO to manage local organisations, step by step.**
+<p class="grad-back">Summary: How and why to use a DAO to manage local organisations, step by step.</p>

 <hr/>